 Coding that conforms to the

-Coding protocol.
-This lets you name your data structures according to the Swift API Design Guidelines rather than having to match the names, punctuation, and capitalization of the serialization format you're modeling.
+Coding enumeration.
+The string you use as a raw value for each enumeration case is the key name used during encoding and decoding.
+The association between the case name and its raw value lets you name your data structures according to the Swift API Design Guidelines rather than having to match the names, punctuation, and capitalization of the serialization format you're modeling.

-The example below uses alternate keys for the
+The example below uses alternative keys for the

 founding properties of the